garbles/concave/README.md

 lens.user.use({ account: ["email"] });
 ```

-**For arrays, using 4 or 5 will assume that you mean to trigger a render when the length of the array changes.
-Additionally, when specifying properties on an array, it is assumed that you mean to target all of the members of the array.**
+:warning: For arrays, using 4 or 5 will assume that you mean to trigger a render when the length of the array changes.
+Additionally, when specifying properties on an array, it is assumed that you mean to target all of the members of the array. :warning:

 For example,